 Interfering with judicial proceedings is a class 1 misdemeanor mostly attributed to a violation of an Order of Protection or Injunction Against Harassment.
 Under Arizona Revised Statute § 13-2810 A(2), a person can be found guilty of interfering with judicial proceedings if the person "disobeys" or "resists" a court order.

-Contact a Phoenix criminal defense attorney at MayesTelles PLLC for help!
+If you have been accused of interfering with judicial proceedings in Phoenix, contact an attorney at MayesTelles PLLC for help.
 You can reach us at (602) 428-7104.

 Consequences of Interfering with Judicial Proceedings